z-dev/rn-scaffold/readme.md

 ## rn-scaffold

-rn-scaffold is a tool to help automate setting up the common parts of a react-native project.
+rn-scaffold is a tool to help automate setting up the common parts of a react-native project:

-It's opinionated, and is what we used for production real-life React Native projects.
+* Different environments, debug, staging and release
+* Provisioning profiles using match
+* Deployment to Testflight and Playstore
+* Notifications with firebase

+It's opinionated, designed for real-life apps.
+We built it after building 5+ apps and doing the same steps over and over and screwing them up.

 ## Getting started